What is Hashing?: Best Hashing Algorithms

 Thus, when users try to log in by entering their password, the system will hash the same & compare it with the one stored in their database.
 Now if these hash values match, then only the user can access their profile, making it the safest option.

-Apart from that, hashing is also used for data retrieval, message digest, proof-of-work system, and many others.
+Apart from that, hashing is also used for data retrieval, message digest, proof-of-work systems, and many others.
 Hashing plays a key role in safeguarding the internet from malicious actors.

 What Makes Hashing Algorithms Important?

-Now that we know what hashing is and its applications, let’s get to know why hashing algorithms are important:
+Now that we know what hashing is and its applications let’s get to know why hashing algorithms are essential:

 Some of the Best Hashing Algorithms